LiquidsShadow/Intensity_Project/README.md

 ### Installing

 The necessary Java source files are **IntensityReader.java** and **Main.java**.
-If you do not download the entire Eclipse project, remove the following line from the top of both files:
+To use them without downloading the entire .zip file associated with the repository, you could just copy-paste their contents into empty text files on your computer with the same names.
+If you do not keep the entire Eclipse project, remove the following line from the top of both files:

 ```
 package src;